SoftwareAG/c8y-releasenotes/content/release-2024-0/announcements-2024-0.md

 ```
 ##### Implications

-The feature is introducing addition operation upon measurement creation.
+This feature introduces an additional operation upon measurement creation.
 This results in performance degradation, depending on the number of series to be
 stored in each measurement, reaching from 5% for single series in each measurement to
 more than 20% in case of 50 series per measurement.